AnyLog-co/documentation/examples/Configuration.md

 #### Making the node a member of the AnyLog Network
-The nodes is configured to initiate a listener on a dedicated IP and Port to receive messages from peer nodes.
+The node is configured to initiate a listener on a dedicated IP and Port to receive messages from peer nodes.
 Details are available in the [TCP Server process](../background%20processes.md#rest-requests) section.

 <pre>